 But the judge will not necessarily choose between your or your spouse's proposed values.
 For example, your expert appraiser might value your internal medicine practice at $500,000, while your spouse's appraiser thinks $700,000 is more accurate.
 Your judge could agree with your appraiser or your spouse's appraiser, or the judge could decide that your practice is worth $600,000, based on expert testimony and evidence.
 If your proposed value and your spouse's proposed value are wildly disparate, the judge's value will likely be somewhere in the middle.

 If you want the judge to view your proposed value favorably, it should be fair to you but not so skewed in your favor to be unbelievable.
 If your expert's valuation seems low to you, the judge will probably think so too, and so will your spouse and their attorney.

 A judge has the discretion to determine a business's value using different methods and considering many various factors.
-However the judge values your medical practice, he or she must identify which way was used and the factors that weighed on that decision.
+However, the judge values your medical practice; they must identify which way was used and the factors that weighed on that decision.

 How Medical Practices Are Valued

 A variety of different methodologies can be used to value a medical practice.
 The value can also be affected by any of several subjective factors.